Overview

 ClaudeSavvy is a free, open-source local web dashboard for tracking Claude Code usage.
 It reads Claude Code's session files from your machine and serves a full analytics dashboard at http://localhost:5000 — no cloud, no account, no data leaving your machine.

-It covers every angle of your Claude Code activity: token costs by project and conversation, MCP server call volumes, tool usage patterns, sub-agent token exchanges, file edits, context growth, cache hit rates, and your full Claude Code configuration.
+It covers every angle of your Claude Code activity: token costs by project and conversation, MCP server call volumes, tool usage patterns, sub-agent token exchanges, file edits, context growth, cache costs and savings, and your full Claude Code configuration.
+The Harness section goes further — it scores how efficiently each session ran, estimates how many dollars were wasted on tool errors and duplicate work, and shows which parts of your harness haven't been used in 30 days.
 All filterable by time period and model.

 ~/.claude/ on your machine.
 No accounts, no telemetry, no data sent anywhere.
 MIT licensed and open source.